-The VSEW_mk2 supports a mode of operation where it periodically connects to a server (a Windows PC running the Instrument_Listener application) through WiFiTM.
+The VSEW_mk4 supports a mode of operation where it periodically connects to a server (a dedicated Windows server, or a simple networked Windows PC running the Instrument_Listener application) through WiFi[TM].
 This feature is designed to let the instrument record autonomously, periodically report the levels or signals recorded since the last connection, and optionally send emails with RMS-level or low-battery alerts.
 When set, this feature will work, even if the instrument is reset, or if it loses and regains battery power (for instance if the instrument is reconnected to a charger after the battery has been completely drained).

 This PC-server being connected-to does not have to be in the vicinity of the instrument.
-It can be a continent apart, as long as it is reachable through the internet, and all firewalls have been set to allow the connection.
+It can be a continent away, as long as it is reachable through the internet, and all firewalls have been set to allow the connection.

-The instrument connects to a $WiFi^{TM}$ Router or Access Point that is in its vicinity.
+The instrument connects to a WiFi[TM] Router or Access Point that is in its vicinity.
 From there, it will find the server to connect to, either by its IP address, or by its domain name.